-A species is a group of more similar living organisms in the shape that can reproduce to give birth of the new fertile individuals which are able to reproduce and keeping the existence of the species.
+A species is a group of more similar living organisms in the shape that can reproduce to give birth of new fertile individuals which are able to reproduce and keep the existence of the species.

-The species is the basic classification unit for the living organisms, Linnaeus used the species as a fundamental unit of the natural classifying system, African, European and Asian humans whatever their colour, race or home are also belonging to one species (Human).
+The species is the basic classification unit for living organisms, Linnaeus used the species as a fundamental unit of the natural classifying system, African, European and Asian humans whatever their colour, race, or home are also belonging to one species (Human).

-The taxonomy is a branch of biology that searches for the similarities and the differences among the living organisms, and it places the similar ones in groups according to a certain system in order to ease their study.
+The taxonomy is a branch of biology that searches for similarities and differences among living organisms, and it places similar ones in groups according to a certain system in order to ease their study.

-For example when there is an intercourse occurring between a donkey and a horse, the product offspring will be a sterile female called “Mule”, The intercourse between a zebra, and a donkey produces a sterile female called “Zonkey”.
+For example, when there is intercourse occurring between a donkey and a horse, the product offspring will be a sterile female called a “Mule”, The intercourse between a zebra, and a donkey produces a sterile female called “Zonkey”.

 If you look at the dogs, the cats, and the rabbits, You will notice that although the cats differ from each other, they differ more than the rabbits, and the dogs, So it is impossible for the cats to mate with the rabbits.